23Jyo/IntelProj/README.md

 -Numpy: For numerical operations.

--Torch: PyTorch for deep learning models (if used).
+-Torch: PyTorch for deep learning models.

 -Streamlit: is a Python library that allows you to create interactive, web-based applications for data science and machine learning projects.